 Young entrepreneurs with innovative business ideas for developing countries’ green growth still have a lack of access to right technical training, network, mentorship, and seed capital.
 Business incubators are considered as growth engine, contributing to the national economy by generating revenue, job, and entrepreneurial culture (Mahmood et al., 2016).
-In 2018, therefore, GGGI has launched a pilot Greenpreneurs Program designed to supercharge green growth startups particularly in/for developing countries.
+In 2018, GGGI launched a pilot Greenpreneurs Program designed to supercharge green growth startups particularly in/for developing countries.

 The program is composed of global and national programs.
 The global Greenpreneurs program is a ten-week global competition open to youth between the ages of 18 and 35.
 Through a national program, GGGI explores to work with a national business incubator and/or university in our operating countries, to promote green growth among start-ups, e.g. creating a “green” window of the program.